Glimpse: A Year on Hiatus

 As some of you may have spotted on the project social media channels, governance team met again in March 2022 to discuss the state of the project.
-Sadly, I have no news to share.
+Sadly, there was no news to share.

 Aside from the weekend when I helped to wind the project down, I have not worked on Glimpse at all since I spent a few weeks handing things over and then left in March 2021.

-At this point Chris and Luna view the fork as “dead”, and will focus solely on producing the “Glimpse NX” rewrite if they rekindle the project in the future.
+Chris and Luna view the fork as “dead”, and will focus solely on producing the “Glimpse NX” rewrite if they ever rekindle the project in the future.
 I wish them the best of luck.

-As for myself, I am not returning to that project.
+As for myself, I am not returning to Glimpse.
 I ended my career as a software engineer in 2018 and I am proud that I could put my leftover skills to good use.
-I feel like I’ve contributed enough, and it’s time for someone acting in good faith, and with more time and energy, to pick up where I left off with the fork and continue developing it in their own spin-off project.
+I feel like I’ve contributed enough, and nobody has volunteered to pick up from where I left off, so I am ready to draw a line under it and move on.